terrymacdonald/DisplayMagician/README.md

 * Optionally rollback to your previous Display profile once the game or application has closed.
 * Or maybe just create a Shortcut that permanently changes to a different Display Profile!
 The options are endless.
 * Also comes with a Shell Extension that allows you to change to a different Display Profile by right-clicking on the desktop background!
-* Supports NVIDIA Surround and NVIDIA Mosaic settings
+* Supports NVIDIA Surround setups (but doesn't support AMD Eyefinity yet... maybe someone wants to donate an AMD videocard?)

 ## Planned features